59A-4.103: Licensure, Administration and Fiscal Management

 shall be retained for a period of five years from the date of discharge.
 In the case of a minor, the record must shall be retained for three 3 years after a resident reaches legal age under state law.

-(4) In the event of a change of ownership, the transferee must maintain all records concerning the care and treatment of the resident, including those originated by the transferor, as required in this subsection.
+(4) In the event of a change of ownership, the transferee must maintain all client records, including those originated by the transferor, as required in this subsection.

 59A-4.122 Physical Environment and Physical Plant Maintenance.